Owls vs. Knights: Second Round Betting Trends, Record ATS, Home/Road Splits

 Florida Atlantic vs. Fairleigh Dickinson: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 9 seed Florida Atlantic Owls (32-3) are set to take on the No. 16 seed Fairleigh Dickinson Knights (21-15) with a Sweet 16 berth in the East Region of the bracket on the line on Sunday at Nationwide Arena.
-Florida Atlantic is a 15-point favorite to advance in this second round matchup, which airs on truTV.
-The point total for the matchup is 149.5.
+The No. 9 seed Florida Atlantic Owls (32-3) are 15.5-point favorites as they look to secure a place in the Sweet 16 in an NCAA Tournament second round East Region bracket matchup against the No. 16 seed Fairleigh Dickinson Knights (21-15) on Sunday at Nationwide Arena, starting at 7:45 PM on truTV.
+The over/under is 145 in the matchup.

 Florida Atlantic vs. Fairleigh Dickinson Odds & Info